 To cite an example (out of many) of the type of drugs that result in a higher death rate are diuretics which deplete magnesium, potassium, and other nutrients (Warram, et al., 1991; Testani, et al., 2011).

-Properly prescribed drugs kill over a hundred thousand people every single year, apparently due to destructive effects on the body, above and beyond the alleged therapeutic impact (Lazarou, et al., 1998; Kohn et al., 2000; Leape, 2000 & 2009).
+Properly prescribed drugs kill over a hundred thousand people every single year (just in the United States alone), apparently due to destructive effects on the body, above and beyond the alleged therapeutic impact (Lazarou, et al., 1998; Kohn et al., 2000; Leape, 2000 & 2009).

 Moreover, other mainstay medical treatments and procedures of allopathic medicine, such as surgery, can also deplete nutrients (Antila, et al., 1990; Stoppe, et al., 2011).
 Having cardiac surgery increases mortality (Loef, et al., 2005) but nowhere did the study authors address the well-known depletion of essential nutrients, that is attributed to this medical procedure, as a culprit for the higher death rate.